 It is amazing.
 Our marriage has been completely restored since 2014.
 It took about three years to get past our own baggage from before we met to work things out and be the family God intended us to be.
 Isn’t it funny that three years after the complete healing and restoration of a relationship how God will continue to show you his works, and what the other person was going through?
 I believe he reveals truths so that we always remember where we were, how we relied on God to get us through, and how our God is the one that provides us the way and the blessings (Deuteronomy 8:3).
 And so, that we will continue to follow God’s word, rely on him, and teach our children to do the same (Deuteronomy 29:29).

-What we go through in life and how God brings us through it is our greatest testimonies.
+What we go through in life and how God brings us through it are our greatest testimonies.
 Travis and I both made it through.
 Both of us were willing to work with God on what we had to do.
-We both relied on God to not only help us get it right, but to love each other in the process.
+We both relied on God to not only help us get it right but to love each other in the process.
 I don’t know why God revealed that truth to me, but I am so thankful that God blessed me with Trav’s perspective.
 It was such a thoughtful gift from our father.
 Now I want to take a moment to pray.

 Father God, Thank you for your sweet gifts.
 I can only thank you and give you all of the credit Lord for seeing us through our hard times.
 Times of stretching and growth.
 I want to thank you for being the manna in our lives and blessing us with every need we have: physically, worldly, and in our personal relationships.
-Lord, I want to ask that you give everyone a birds eye view of a truth.
+Lord, I want to ask that you give everyone a birds-eye view of a truth.
 A truth that needs to be seen.
 Only you can satisfy the hunger of our hearts and souls and only your manna, your words, suffice.
 Break open doors, move the rubble, throw a rope, or create a path so that people will see the blessings of your words, your truth Lord.
 Thank you Lord for holding me when I need arms to reach.

 In Jesus’s loving and merciful name,